flowingones/cargo/framework/README.md

 ### Router

-- All to organise Routes in groups to apply middleware and add a prefix.
+- Allow to organise routes in groups to apply middleware and add a prefix.

+### Middleware

+- Implement body-parser middleware with plug-in functionality to add custom parser.

 ## Licence